barbzyqueen/html-css-course/README.md

-# This Read Me Contains details of the steps I took to complete the assignment"
+# This Read Me Contains details of the steps I took to complete the Assignment

 1. Cloning a Repository:
     - I chose the repository for a html and css project at https://github.com/jonasschmedtmann/html-css-course